otech47/lnd/docs/INSTALL.md

 at the same time), so when working with Litecoin be sure to set to parameters for Litecoin accordingly.
 For node configuration, the sections are called `[Btcd]`, `[Bitcoind]`, `[Neutrino]`, `[Ltcd]`, and `[Litecoind]` depending on which chain and node type you're using.
+You can explore a more detailed sample configuration file [here](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf).